4 Ways to Save on Smart Home Gear

 For example, Samsung's SmartThings and the Philips Hue will cooperate with each other, allowing you a bit more flexibility.
 This is good news for your wallet: you can price out similar products from every smart home line and choose the least expensive one from each.
 So if you own a SmartThings Hub but are seeing a better price on Philips wall switches, you can buy those knowing that you are not tied to one company.
 If you use Alexa or Google Home, they also allow for more brand flexibility.
 I found a good price a few months back on some TP-link WiFi outlet adapters (around $19.99 vs. the current price of $29.99) for some of my not-so-smart electronics, and I also have a Philips Hue system that controls some WiFi bulbs.
 All together, these add up to a system I can control using only my voice through Alexa, and I got to pay the prices I could afford to make that happen.

-For more information on smart home systems, check out our breakdown of the pros and cons of Amazon's Alexa vs. Google Home, and our investigation into whether or not Alexa can actually save you money.
+For more information on smart home systems, check out our breakdown of the pros and cons of Amazon's Alexa vs. Google Home.

 Are you considering investing in a smart home system?
 Let us know in the comments!